CMU-17-214/f2023/assignments/hw3.md

 We expect to grade the homework with the following rubric:

-**Design artifacts (30pt, milestone 3a/c):**
+**Domain analysis (30pt, milestone 3a/c):**

-* [ ] 10: The domain model in file <code>domain-model.pdf</code> describes the vocabulary of the problem, uses suitable notation, and is at the right level of abstraction
+* [ ] 10: The domain model in file <code>domain-model.pdf</code> describes the vocabulary of the problem with reasonable completeness, uses suitable notation (right UML boxes, named associations with cardinalities, association vs field, reasonable naming), and is at the right level of abstraction
 * [ ] 10: The system sequence diagram in file <code>system-sequence-diagram.pdf</code> is reasonably complete, uses suitable notation, and is at the right level of abstraction.
-* [ ] 10: The behavior contract in file <code>contract.pdf</code> or <code>contract.md</code> is reasonably complete regarding pre- and post-conditions.
+* [ ] 10: The behavior contract in file <code>contract.pdf</code> or <code>contract.md</code> is reasonably complete regarding pre- and post-conditions and at the right level of abstraction.

-**Design Quality and Justification (75 pt, milestone 3a/c):**
+**Object-oriented design and hustification (75 pt, milestone 3a/c):**

-* [ ]  30: The design across all models makes reasonable decisions about responsibility assignment.
-The use or lack of design patterns is appropriate.
-In particular, we will look for: Where is state stored (players, current player, worker locations, towers, winner)?
-Who checks whether a move/build is valid?
-Who performs state updates for move/build?
-Who checks whether the game is over and who the winner is?
-Is cohesion reasonable, avoiding classes/objects with too many/few responsibilities?
-Is unnecessary coupling avoided?
-Is unnecessary complexity avoided?
-* [ ] 15: The answers in file `justification.pdf` or `justification.md ` all use suitable terminology,  demonstrate an engagement with design principles and tradeoffs, and discuss design alternatives in a meaningful way.
-* [ ] 5: The locations storing different states are clearly stated (players, current player, worker locations, towers, winner) and justified in the text and associated in-line diagram/models.
-* [ ] 10: The answers to question 2 includes a (partial) object model to illustrate state in the game.
-The diagram is reasonably complete within the scope of the question, uses suitable notation for that type of diagram, and is at the right level of abstraction.
-The diagram is consistent with other diagrams and descriptions submitted with the homework.
+* [ ] 15: The object model in file `object-model.pdf` is reasonably complete, uses suitable notation (right UML boxes, named associations with cardinalities, association vs field, reasonable naming), and is at the right level of abstraction.
-* [ ] 5: The classes and the process that check whether a build is valid are clearly stated in and justified in the text and associated in-line diagrams/models.
-* [ ] 10: The answers to question 3 includes a (partial) interaction model to illustrate how the game checks validity of a build and how it performs a build.
-The diagram is reasonably complete within the scope of the question, uses suitable notation for that type of diagram, and is at the right level of abstraction.
-The diagram is consistent with other diagrams and descriptions submitted with the homework.
+* [ ] 10: The interaction diagram in `build-justification.pdf` is reasonably complete, uses suitable notation, is at the right level of abstraction, and is consistent with the object model (called methods exist in target class, caller has access to target objects).
+* [ ] 20: Responsibility assignment for state is clearly explained, appropriate and well justified  in `state-justification.pdf`
+  * [ ] It is clear from the description where players, current player, worker locations, towers, and the winner are stored.
+  * [ ] The description matches the object model.
+  * [ ] The responsibility assignment for each piece of state is justified with suitable design vocabulary (design goals/principles/heuristics/patterns).
+The assigned responsibilities and justifications are plausible.
+  * [ ] The justification demonstrate an engagement with design principles and tradeoffs, and discuss design alternatives in a meaningful way.

+* [ ] 20: Responsibility assignment for checking and performing a build actions is clearly explained, appropriate, and well justified in `build-justification.pdf`
+  * [ ] It is clear from the description what checks are performed to determine whether a build action is valid and how the state of the game is updated when the action is performed.
+  * [ ] The description matches the interaction diagram.
+  * [ ] The responsibility assignment for each method involved in checking and performing builds is justified with suitable design vocabulary (design goals/principles/heuristics/patterns).
+The assigned responsibilities and justifications are plausible.
+  * [ ] The justification demonstrate an engagement with design principles and tradeoffs, and discuss design alternatives in a meaningful way.

+* [ ] 10: Responsibility assignment for checking and performing a move action is appropriate (as recognizable from the object model and implementation; no description or justification requirement).

 **Implementation and testing (95pt, milestone 3a/c):**